nicolasventer/Test-ReactEmbedding/README.md

 ## Some info

 - `ReactDOM` require a root element.
-In order to not lose the children of the element, a `span` is created and used as root.
+That's why we can only append components to a specified DOM element.
+  BE CAREFUL: the append not immediately done.
 - the library [vite-plugin-dts](https://github.com/qmhc/vite-plugin-dts) is used to generate the `.d.ts` file.

 ## Code